 - Don’t forget mobile setup - Most expenses happen in the field, not at a desk

-The Bottom Line: Which Expense Management Tool Should You Choose?
+The Bottom Line: Best Expense Management Tools for Your Team

 For most small businesses (< 1,000 receipts/month): Start with Nanonets free tier.
 The $200 credit gives you months to test at zero cost, and $0.30/page pricing scales reasonably as you grow.
 The workflow automation is powerful without being overwhelming.